Goodricke College, York

 Goodricke College is a college of the University of York.
 It was founded in 1968 and named after the astronomer John Goodricke.
-The college has approximately 1500 undergraduate members, of which some 500 live in college accommodation, and about 140 postgraduate members, of which most live in college accommodation.
+The college has approximately 1500 undergraduate members, of whom some 500 live in college accommodation, and about 140 postgraduate members, most of whom live in college accommodation.

 History

 Heslington West

 Goodricke College was opened on 18 October 1968 by Michael Swann and was the fifth college to be built.
 The opening of Goodricke is commemorated by a plaque on the outside of the Old Dining Hall – now part of James College.

 While Goodricke College was located on Heslington West, it had four accommodation blocks: A, B, C and D. Blocks A and B were standard university accommodation, built to the CLASP system, and situated near the main college Nucleus.
 C-block and D-block were whitewashed brick buildings, considered to provide a lower quality of accommodation to A- and B-blocks.
 C-block was located next to the college Nucleus, while D-block was situated on the other side of the university lake from the main college buildings.
 The reason for the detached nature of D-block is that it was once part of Wentworth College.
 The internal walls of Blocks C and D were noted for their lack of plaster.
 Campus legend has it that this lack of plaster is due to fire regulations requiring a minimum width in corridors.

 During the 2002 York University Students' Union (YUSU) 'Collegeopoly' campaign about accommodation rent Goodricke College C Block was deemed to be the worst accommodation at York University, inspiring the unflattering nickname Cell Block C. The Campaigns Officers created a mockup of a Monopoly board with different accommodation blocks taking the places of the traditional streets.
 Goodricke C-block took the place of Old Kent Road.

 In 2002–2003, the Goodricke Student Junior Common Room Committee, ran a campaign to Grade C list C- and D-blocks to raise awareness amongst students and administration regarding the university's lack of maintenance of the accommodation.
 Over 10 years after the previous makeover, the blocks were finally given new carpeting, kitchen units, furniture and internet access.
 However, the rooms were upgraded to 'Standard' instead of 'Economy' by administration, thus forcing the inhabitants to pay the same amount as for more spacious accommodation.
 C- and D-blocks, meant to be demolished for a number of years, have exceeded their stated lifetime, but due to shortages in accommodation campus-wide, they have had to serve longer.

 In 2003 the college saw the closure of its old dining facilities and the opening of The Roger Kirk Centre, now part of James College.
-The centre is a new purpose built amenities building and consists of a large dining room, and smaller coffee and snack bar.
+The centre is a new purpose-built amenities building and consists of a large dining room, and smaller coffee and snack bar.
 It is named after Roger Kirk, a former member of the University Court.